thoughtbot/maintaining-open-source-projects/book/02-community.md

 ## Communication channels

 Imagine an open source project where the most recent question remains unanswered for weeks in the issue tracker.
-You think how else you can contact people who are responsible for the project, search for maintainers’ public profiles, but find no activity either.
+You think of how else to contact people but even a search for the maintainer’s public profiles finds no activity.
 You find yourself on a dead-end street: nothing is happening and there is no indication that anything will happen soon.
 You would leave this place in search of greener pastures, trying to find another project that, even if’s not as useful for you as this one, has an active community sustaining it.